FGBarro/Dynamite-Git-Example/README.md

 # Dynamite-Git-Example
-this repo is just for practice.
-More additional texts another experimental text
+this repo is just for practice. why do this to me? another experimental text